PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingRequirements.md

 Plase check the assessment rubric and note the requirements below:

+- [ ] Research the target market and create, segmentation, targeting and persona for your application.

 - [ ] Conduct research on market needs.

-- [ ] Research the target market and create, segmentation, targeting and persona for your application.

-- [ ] Create your first idea based on the market needs.
+- [ ] Create your first idea based on the market needs and your target audience.

 - [ ] Design S.W.O.T. matrix.